 Keep a running total of payments

 Review your monthly statements often.
 Pay attention to the purchase prices of other houses in your immediate area.
 You are paying mostly interest if your loan closed fewer than 5 years ago, so your principal probably hasn't gone down much.

-Once you find you have reached 20 percent equity, you can begin the process of getting PMI out of your budget.
-First you will let your lender know that you are requesting to cancel your PMI.
-Lenders ask for paperwork verifying your eligibility at this point.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is all the proof you need � and your lender will probably request one before they'll cancel PMI.
+At the point you think you've achieved at least 20 percent equity, you can begin the process of freeing yourself from PMI payments.
+You will need to notify your mortgage lender that you wish to cancel PMI.
+Lenders ask for proof of eligibility at this point.
+A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) verifies your equity amount � and your lender will probably request one before they'll cancel PMI.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.